 The resulting letter will contain only the recipient-related information, complete with his/her unique First and Last names, business addresses, job positions, specific date and/or time, and other information.
 The letters will also contain a recipient’s name and/or email address as the only one visible in the “TO:” field, protecting the privacy and anonymity of the rest of the recipients from each other and serving as a regardful and professional touch, which most people certainly appreciate.

 In our previous articles on Mail Merge in Outlook, we mentioned that the feature offers multiple ways of achieving your mass mailing tasks, and Mail Merge in Outlook 2007 is not an exception.
-Mail Merge allows a user to create a mass personalized mailing using the standard Office 2007 interface; therefore, it is present in most task-specific Office applications: Word, Outlook and Publisher.
+Mail Merge allows a user to create a mass personalized mailing using the standard Office 2007 interface; therefore, it is present in most task-specific Office applications: Word and Outlook.

 To conduct a mass-mailing activity in Outlook, Mail Merge is accessed via the following routine:

 1) While in Outlook, navigate to the “Contacts” tab and select any contacts you wish to include in your recipients list (it is recommended to switch the default “Current View” of the Contacts tab to the category mode by using the “View -> Current View -> By Category” menu; this allows selection of the contacts in a more convenient fashion.

 2) Next, navigate to the “Tools -> Mail Merge…” menu to evoke the Outlook Mail Merge dialog window: